→ In Greek ←

 At the end of his book Les Mots et les Choses (1966, english title The Order of Things, 1970), Michel Foucault writes:

-This worldview, with what it implies and with all its ever-returning beginnings and genealogies - from Nietzsche through Heidegger to the (post)structuralists - has been fought from a very beginning to a theoretical level.
+As the archaeology of our thought easily shows, man is an invention ofe recent date.
+And one perhaps nearing its end.
+If those arrangements were to disappear as they appeared, if some event [...] were to cause them to crumble, as the ground of Classical thought did at the end of eighteenth century, then one can certainly wager that man would be erased, like a face drawn in sand at the edge of the sea.This worldview, with what it implies and with all its ever-returning beginnings and genealogies - from Nietzsche through Heidegger to the (post)structuralists - has been fought from a very beginning to a theoretical level.
 Typical examples were two of the few remaining «wise elders» of our own era, then at the beginning of their creative maturity: Noam Chomsky and Jürgen Habermas.
 The famous conversation between Chomsky and Michel Foucault, titled «Human Nature: Power vs. Justice» remained in time as one of the most important «philosophical duels» of the 20th Century.[2]
 From this side of the Atlantic, Habermas often «opened fire» against this target in his books and academic teachings, sometimes with a lot acidity, especially in the context of his whole controversy with postmodernists.
 For this sharpness, much later, he felt the need for some mitigation, especially for the Foucault case.[3]

 All this context of attitudes, mindsets and worldviews is first seen in cultural trends - in the case of France we see it in post-surrealist artistic avant-gardes (eg Georges Bataille, Pierre Klossowski, Maurice Blanchot) and the «new novel».
 It then takes the form of theory into the various philosophical anti-humanisms of thοse Habermas called «young conservatives» (Jungkonservativen), and finally infiltrates aspects of everyday life culture.
 Of course not only in France.
 And not mainly in France.
 However, in the intellectual world of its birthplace France, the theoretical opposition to the icy cruelty of «cultural anti-humanism» was clearly weaker than elsewhere in those decades.
-Perhaps it is not entirely unfounded to argue that the soil had been soaked and laid down since the end of the 1940s with the Martin Heidegger's Letter on Humanism (1947), which, apart from being addressed to his young French friend, the philosopher Jean Beaufret, was welcomed especially in France
+Perhaps it is not entirely unfounded to argue that the soil had been soaked and laid down since the end of the 1940s with the Martin Heidegger's Letter on Humanism (1947), which, apart from being addressed to his young French friend, the philosopher Jean Beaufret, was welcomed especially in France.

 In the Letter, the concept of humanism, in all its manifestations, Christian, Marxist, Existentialist, is systematically deconstructed.

 «Every humanism is either grounded in a metaphysics or is itself made to be the ground of one», writes Heidegger. «Every determination of the essence of man that already presupposes an interpretation of being without asking about the truth of Being, whether knowingly or not, is metaphysical.
 The result is that what is peculiar to all metaphysics, specifically with rcspect to the way the essence of man is determined, is that it is “humanistic”.
-Accordingly, every humanism remains metaphysical».[4]
+Accordingly, every humanism remains metaphysical».[4]Habermas responded by linking Heideggers philosophical position to his political praxis:

-However, even in France, as everywhere, we see a radical opposition to the anti-humanism of the «young» French post-structuralists or deconstructionalists of 1960s, deriving from the most paradoxical sources of the culture of everyday life.
+Heidegger «disconnects his actions and words from himself as an empirical person, and attributes them to a destiny for which he is not himself responsible» [5].However, even in France, as everywhere, we see a radical opposition to the anti-humanism of the «young» French post-structuralists or deconstructionalists of 1960s, deriving from the most paradoxical sources of the culture of everyday life.
 But let us not forget that half a century before these «young» French, there was the anti-humanism of the «young» Germans (Carl Schmitt, Oswald Spengler, Ludwig Klages, also Ernst Jünger in his youth, before writing Auf den Marmorklippen in 1939). Τhe young Heidegger himself, already before being politicized, has joined at some point to this worldview.[6]
 Their «young» originator at the end of the 19th century was Friedrich Nietzsche.
 Even Max Weber was influenced, although he was a thinker with a lot of peculiarities, was not unaware, as well as the the young Thomas Mann when writing the book Betrachungen eines Unpolitischen, the later Nazi-chased, a refugee in the US and a militant internationalist democrat.
 But in that dark German interwar period, the social counterattack to irrational anti-humanism was trapped in the ruins of the Weimar Republic and completely eradicated by the rise of the National Socialist Party (NSDAP) and Hitler in 1933.

-«deconstruction of man» is constantly being regenerated emerging from lifeworld (Lebenswelt); it is ubiquitous in the world of everyday social life.
+However, the opposition to «deconstruction of man» is constantly being regenerated emerging from lifeworld (Lebenswelt); it is ubiquitous in the world of everyday social life.
 This recalls Chomsky's argument that there are constants that give every right to reasonable thinking to speak of «human nature».
 For example, two years after the publication of Foucault's book, there came the «Annus mirabilis» 1968.
 At that time, besides many other things that happened and even cause debate and disagreement, we heard the leading French troubadour and rocker of the time Jean- Philippe Léo Smet, known as Johnny Hallyday, to exorcise the hybris of these «youngsters» of philosophy.
 The late Johnny Hallyday (died 2018), who himself was in his first youth, then spoke clearly, though - most likely - could not know in depth (or not at all) what was happening in the strange for the troubadours world of such thinkers:

 [...]
 Young man / You speak like a mature man / Having the experience of a lifetime / You think you know everything